nubesurrealista/Momodroid/README.md

 ## About this F-Droid Custom Repository

 This repository provides up-to-date APKs of Momogram, including both stable and pre-release versions, directly from the upstream project.
-It is intended for users who want the latest features and fixes, even before they may appear in the official F-Droid main repo.
+It is intended for users who want the latest features and fixes from its F-Droid client.

 **Features:**
 - Automatically syncs the latest Momogram APKs for multiple architectures (`arm64-v8a`, `armeabi-v7a`)